-Connect PLANAR R140 Reflectometer to the PC using the USB Cable supplied in the package.
+Connect the Reflectometer to the PC using the USB Cable supplied in the package.
 Install the software (supplied on the flash drive) onto your PC.
 The software installation procedure is described below.

-Warm-up the Reflectometer for 30 minutes after power-on.
+Warm-up the Reflectometer for the time stated in its specifications.